 Antioxidants can neutralize the damaging effects of free radicals and protect cells and genes.
-Acting as a powerful antioxidant melatonin protects the cells from external damage, reduces harmful inflammation and limits DNA damage from free radicals.
+Melatonin acts as a powerful antioxidant, which protects the cells from external damage, reduces harmful inflammation, and limits DNA damage from free radicals.

-Melatonin has been shown to effect in regulating insulin metabolism and lower the risk of developing type 2 diabetes.
-Lower melatonin production is linked to higher rate of having diabetes.
-Maintaining good melatonin levels in the night time may cut the risk for diabetes in half.
+Melatonin has been shown to help regulate insulin metabolism and lower the risk of developing type 2 diabetes.
+Lower melatonin production is linked to a higher rate of having diabetes.
+Maintaining good melatonin levels in the nighttime may cut the risk for diabetes in half.

-Melatonin protects against age-related brain disease, including Alzheimer’s.
+Melatonin protects against age-related brain diseases, including Alzheimer’s.

-Melatonin play protective role for brain cells and decreased melatonin production is associated with Alzheimer’s disease and other neurodegenerative diseases.
-People with Alzheimer’s tend to show lower levels of melatonin compared to age peers without the disease.
+Melatonin plays a protective role for brain cells, and decreased melatonin production is associated with Alzheimer’s disease and other neurodegenerative diseases.
+People with Alzheimer’s tend to show lower levels of melatonin compared to age peers without the condition.
 Studies show melatonin slows down the accumulation of harmful proteins and amyloid plaques in the brain, which many scientists think are behind the onset of the disease.

-Exciting research over the past several years has demonstrated that melatonin inhibits cancer cells and tumor growth.
+Exciting research over the past several years has demonstrated that melatonin inhibits cancer cells and tumour growth.
 It boosts the effect of anti-cancer treatments.
-It can reduce the side effects from radiation therapy and chemotherapy.
-It has also preventive role for some type of cancers.
+It can reduce the side effects of radiation therapy and chemotherapy.
+It also has a preventive role for some types of cancers.

-Melatonin has significant roles for healthy immune system.
-Animals kept under constant light, to inhibit melatonin synthesis, showed impaired immune functions.
+Melatonin has a significant role in a healthy immune system.
+Melatonin is synthesized by fighter cells, called lymphocytes.
+Animals kept under constant light to inhibit melatonin synthesis showed impaired immune functions.
 Their symptoms can be reversed by melatonin injection.
-Melatonin regulates human the immune system and synthesized by fighter cells, lymphocytes.

 Melatonin protects cardiovascular health.